-The OFA successfully completed its annual borrowing program in 2014-15, despite ongoing challenges that linger in the global financial markets.
-The OFA raised \$39.8 billion on behalf of the Province and OEFC, and met or exceeded the performance targets for domestic and foreign borrowing.
-Total savings relative to the performance benchmarks for money market and debt management activities were approximately \$25.8 million.
+The OFA successfully completed its annual borrowing program in 2015-16, despite ongoing challenges that linger in the global financial markets.
+The OFA raised \$32.1 billion on behalf of the Province and OEFC, and met or exceeded the performance targets for Canadian-dollar and foreign borrowing.
+Total savings relative to the performance benchmarks for money market and debt management activities were approximately \$32.3 million.

-During the 2014-15 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and Crown corporations, resulting in loans to public bodies totalling \$273 million.
-The OFA continued to support government initiatives with the sale of the Province's remaining General Motors (GM) shares, which, after accounting for allowances, resulted in a gain of \$1.1 billion in 2014-15.
-This gain, together with other gains from asset sales, was directed to the Trillium Trust, which will be used to help fund the Moving Ontario Forward initiative, a \$31.5 billion plan to build transportation infrastructure across the province.
-We also provided financial advice on government initiatives related to the Province's assets, the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects, and analysis and advice with respect to a number of Infrastructure Ontario projects.
+During the 2015-16 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and crown corporations, resulting in loans to public bodies totalling \$234 million.
+The OFA continued to support government initiatives, including the successful initial public offering of shares in Hydro One, which, resulted in gross proceeds of \$1.83 billion in 2015-16.
+Under the Trillium Trust Act, the net revenue gains are to be directed to the Trillium Trust, which will be used to help fund the Moving Ontario Forward initiative, a \$31.5 billion plan to build transportation infrastructure across the province.
+The OFA also provided financial advice on government initiatives related to the Province's assets, the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects, and analysis and advice with respect to a number of Infrastructure Ontario projects.